-The Definition of stamina is “the ability to sustain prolonged physical or mental effort.”
-When most motorcycle riders think about this, they think only about the physical side of it; but both the physical and mental aspects of endurance are important while on the track.
+The Definition of stamina is “the ability to sustain the prolonged physical or mental effort.”
+When most motorcycle riders think about this, they think only about the physical side of it; but both the physical and mental aspects of endurance are essential while on the track.

 Why Stamina is Important

 Stamina goes hand-in-hand with endurance.
 I’m sure you’ve heard the saying, “Endurance wins races” before, right?
 It’s true.
 Endurance wins races.

 Picture this.
 You get a great start out of the gate.
 You’re hugging corners, passing other riders, and doing everything right.
 You’re in the lead.
 Only a couple more laps to go.
 Then, you run out of gas.
 Not your bike, but your body.

 All of a sudden you aren’t hugging the turns anymore.
 You’re swinging wide.
 You’re slowing down.
 Your reaction time is delayed.
 Your body is shutting down on you.
 It’s had enough abuse.
 It wasn’t ready for this race.
 It throws in the towel, both mentally and physically.